Spring 2023 (Updated 1.6.2023)

 Mental Health Resources

-If you are experiencing an emergency or believe you are a danger to yourself and/or others, please call 911 or go to the nearest emergency room.
+If you are experiencing a mental health emergency or believe you are a danger to yourself and/or others, please call 911 or go to the nearest emergency room.
 You may also consider one of the resources below.

 1. Hawai‘i CARES Hotline